pulumi/terraform-provider-aws/website/docs/r/cloudsearch_domain.html.markdown

 Provides an CloudSearch domain resource.

-Terraform waits for the domain to become `Active` when applying a configuration.
+The provider waits for the domain to become `Active` when applying a configuration.

 ## Example Usage